-Content can mean many things to many companies, but Hurley says her clients’ main need is for written work.
-She points to three content-related skillsets in hot demand:
+Content can mean many things to many companies, but Hurley says her clients’ main need is for written work that can be repurposed and repackaged for multi-channel distribution.
+She points to three content-related skill sets in hot demand:

 As a company grows, pivots and adds offerings, the demands on its website evolve constantly.
 Eventually they’ll need a new site altogether.
 “If a company is rebuilding its site, or moving from one platform to another, they need people with the technical skills to get the data from the old site to the new one.”

 “We’re also seeing a lot of mergers and acquisitions, where you’re combining content from two companies,” she adds.
-“Someone needs to direct what gets included and what gets omitted.”
+“Someone needs to direct what gets included and what gets omitted, and most importantly, making the decision as to why.”

 Clients want writers with versatility and experience.